Tib3rius/AutoRecon/README.md

 Note that if a port-scan command is defined without a corresponding service-detection command, AutoRecon will refuse to scan.

-This more complicated example is only really useful if you want to use unicornscan's speed in conjuction with nmap's service detection abilities.
+This more complicated example is only really useful if you want to use unicornscan's speed in conjunction with nmap's service detection abilities.
 If you are content with using Nmap for both port scanning and service detection, you do not need to use this setup.

 ### Service Scans